jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 this path now: when I've ruled out several choices but the remaining choices all seem a muddle.
 That alerts me to the possibility that I've ruled out the correct answer, and so I backtrack a little to reevaluate anything I didn't carefully consider before crossing it out.
+If you're finding that you're often ruling out the correct answer, you need to slow down and be more sure before ruling things out.

 If you're unsure, skip that choice for a moment and continue evaluating the other choices.
 Sometimes the other choices will shed light on the one you